General

 Sellers retain the right to decline our feedback and withdraw their submission.
 We retain the right to decline to list a piece if we cannot agree on a realistic reserve.

 We do not require formal artist verification for every piece, but we do require that authorship claims be supportable.
-A signed piece, a verifiable social media reference, a receipt or invoice, or confirmed prior provenance are all forms of supporting evidence.
+A signed piece, a social media reference, a receipt, or documented ownership history are all examples of supporting evidence.

-If authorship cannot be supported to our satisfaction, we will either list the piece without a specific artist attribution or decline the submission.
-We will not list a piece as being by a specific artist based solely on a seller's recollection without supporting evidence.
+If the artist cannot be verified to our satisfaction, we'll either list the piece without a specific artist credit or decline the submission.
+We won't attribute a piece to a specific artist based only on the seller's recollection.

-The Deal Desk is a post-auction service that steps in when a listing closes below its reserve.
+Transaction Support steps in when a listing closes below the seller's minimum price (reserve).
 Rather than letting a near-miss auction go cold, The Glass Exchange contacts both the seller and the highest bidder privately to explore whether a deal can be reached at a number both parties are comfortable with.

 There is no obligation on either side.
 The seller can decline.
 The bidder can decline.
 But in many cases, a brief conversation gets the deal done when the auction could not.

-If a listing closes without meeting its reserve and the seller opted in at submission, The Glass Exchange will contact the high bidder to confirm continued interest and ask whether they are willing to increase their offer.
+If a listing closes without meeting its reserve, we may reach out to the top bidder to confirm continued interest and ask whether they are willing to adjust their offer.
 Separately, we contact the seller with the high bidder's position and facilitate a private negotiation.

 Nothing additional.
-If a deal is reached through the Deal Desk, the standard buyer premium applies to the final agreed price, exactly as it would for a standard auction close.
-There is no Deal Desk surcharge for either the buyer or the seller.
+If a deal is reached through Transaction Support, the standard buyer's fee applies to the final agreed price, exactly as it would for a standard auction close.
+There is no Transaction Support surcharge for either the buyer or the seller.

 The Verified Seller badge appears on listings and seller profiles where The Glass Exchange has completed an elevated review of the seller's identity, history, and prior transactions.
 It signals to buyers that the seller has been reviewed beyond standard submission standards.